emagiz/emdocs/mds/microlearning/crashcourse-api-gateway-setting-up-entry-gate.md

 # Setting up entry gate

-In this microlearning we will focus on setting up the entry gate for the API Gateway.
+In this microlearning, we will focus on setting up the entry gate for the API Gateway.
 This entry gate will host the endpoints that will be made available to external parties so they can call these endpoints to obtain access to certain backend operations (if authorized)

 Should you have any questions, please contact academy@emagiz.com.

-- Last update: February 11th 2021
+- Last update: February 11th, 2021
 - Required reading time: 3 minutes

 ## 1. Prerequisites